canamasc/python-challenge/README.md

  PyPoll:
+ - PLAIN ENGLISH:
+- Given a file of election data (voter ID, County, Candidate), return the following:
+- Total # votes
+- List of candidates
+- % of votes won for each candidate
+- absolute number of votes for each candidate
+- Winner, based on popular vote

+ PSEUDOCODE:
  - Open csv file in read only mode.
 - Save header row
 - Loop through all rows in csv file (excluding header)